Shakespeare in focus: Shakespeare's words and language

 ‘O Romeo, Romeo, wherefore art thou Romeo’ is one of Shakespeare’s most famous lines and is taken from the tragedy Romeo and Juliet.
 In the play the teenagers Romeo and Juliet come from warring families, they meet at a party and fall in love.
 The play tells the story of their attempts to be together, but sadly everything is destined to go wrong in the end.

 When a character begins a line with ‘O’ it often suggests they are struggling with their own emotions.
-When saying the line out loud you can also hear that vowel sound, ‘O’, which you can hear in Romeo’s name.
-An actor could play this line in lots of different ways, but the repetition of the sound draws out Juliet’s speech, which could suggest she is taking her time over it.
+When saying the line out loud you can also hear that vowel sound, ‘O’, in Romeo’s name.
+An actor could play this line in lots of different ways, but the repetition of the 'O' sound draws out Juliet’s speech, which could suggest she is taking her time over it.

 This repetition of the same vowel sound is called assonance.

 Watch the video below to find out more about the power of Juliet's soliloquy.

 Look at the list of insults from Romeo and Juliet below.

 Try saying each phrase out loud into a mirror or record yourself and watch each insult back.
 Don’t worry if you don’t know what some of the words and phrases mean.
 Listen for the strongest sounds within each word.